vnonnenmacher/bayleaf/README.md

 ## 💼 Commercial License
 For companies or organizations that wish to:

-Integrate this software into proprietary solutions.
+-Integrate this software into proprietary solutions.

-Distribute modified versions without releasing the source code.
+-Distribute modified versions without releasing the source code.

-Develop exclusive features under private contracts.
+-Develop exclusive features under private contracts.

 A commercial license is available upon request.